 A field of sunflowers

 Services to older Kansans, age 60 and older and their caregivers to age in place.
-Includes personal care, legal services, nutrition services, and other individualized services based on an assessment of need.
+Includes personal care, legal services, nutrition services, and other individualized services based on an assessment of need

-Home-delivered and congregate meals to individuals age 60 and older
+Nutritious home-delivered and congregate meals to individuals age 60 and older

 Support to unpaid caregivers can include information, respite, assistance to access services, and caregiver training

-Intake, Medicaid Application Assistance, and Liaison assistance to access the Physical Disability waiver, Frail Elderly waiver, Brain Injury waiver, and PACE program after functional eligibility.
+Intake, Medicaid Application Assistance, and Liaison assistance to access the Physical Disability waiver, Frail Elderly waiver, Brain Injury waiver, and PACE program after meeting functional eligibility.

 Kansas Association of Area Agencies on Aging and Disabilities (k4ad)